 - After that, you will have to go and right-click on the file.

-- A tab will open up there, you’ll find an option called rename and you can easily rename your file type.
+- A tab will open up there, and you’ll find an option called rename and you can easily rename your file type.

 - Now you’ll have to go and upload the file.

-If WordPress allows the file with a green light, the only issue with your file was your extension’s spelling, but if it doesn’t work, you might want to try the other two methods to remove the WordPress error.
+If WordPress allows the file with a green light, the only issue with your file is your extension’s spelling, but if it doesn’t work, you might want to try the other two methods to remove the WordPress error.

 As we all know WordPress has an abundant plugin database and users can do various tasks through WordPress plugins.
 Today we are going to teach you about the file upload types plugin which is one of the easiest ways to fix your WordPress error.
 Firstly you need to install the plugin and then will have to activate it.
 Here is a blog that can help you with how to apply plugins to WordPress.

 After activating your plugin will need to go to settings and then search for the file upload type plugin page.
 After going to the plugin, you will have to search for your file type in the search bar.